Year 10 Challenge Days

 What are they?

 Challenge Days are large-scale events where students participate in a number of taster lecture sessions, designed to offer a taste of higher education to students in Year 10.
-The days involve introductory sessions on higher education and Cambridge, lunch in one of the Cambridge Colleges, and two subject taster lectures and an inter-school debating challenge.
+The days involve introductory sessions on higher education and Cambridge, lunch in one of the Cambridge Colleges, one or two subject taster lectures and an inter-school debating challenge.

 The days run on selected dates in January and February between 10.30am to 3.30pm.
 Around 90 students will attend each event, with a maximum of ten from any one school or college.
 Events are free to attend